 If the schedule of findings and questioned costs discloses an audit finding related to an HHS or NIH award or if the schedule of prior audit findings reports the status of any audit finding relating to an HHS or NIH award, the FAC will provide copies of the audit report to NEARC, OIG, HHS.
 NEARC will, in turn, distribute them within HHS for further action, as necessary.
 Audit reports should not be sent directly to the GMO.
-(Note: 45 CFR 75.516 raised the threshold for reporting questioned costs to \$25,000).
+The threshold for reporting questioned costs is described in 2 CFR Part 200.516 and 45 CFR Part 75.516.

 Recipients must follow a systematic method for ensuring timely and appropriate resolution of audit findings and recommendations, whether discovered as a result of a Federal audit or a recipient-initiated audit.
 Recipients usually are allowed 30 days from the date of request to respond to the responsible audit resolution official (Action Official) concerning audit findings.
 Failure to submit timely responses may result in cost disallowance or other actions by NIH or HHS.
 At the completion of the audit resolution process, the recipient will be notified of the Action Official's final decision.
-The recipient may appeal this decision if the adverse determination is of a type covered by the NIH or HHS grant appeals procedures (see Administrative Requirements-Grant Appeals Procedures).
+The recipient may appeal this decision if the adverse determination is of a type covered by NIH or HHS grant appeals procedures (see Administrative Requirements-Grant Appeals Procedures).
 Refunds owed to the Federal government as a result of audit disallowances must be made in accordance with instructions issued by the Action Official or OFM.

-It is imperative that recipients submit required 45 CFR 75, Subpart F audits within the time limits specified in the regulation.
+It is imperative that recipients submit required 2 CFR Part 200, Subpart F and 45 CFR Part 75, Subpart F audits within the time limits specified in the regulation.
 If recipients are delinquent in complying with the provisions of the regulation, NIH will take one or more actions that may result in the loss of Federal funds.
-No audit costs will be allowed either as F&A costs or direct costs to Federal awards if the required audits have not been completed or have not been conducted in accordance with the provisions of 45 CFR 75, Subpart F.
+No audit costs will be allowed either as F&A costs or direct costs to Federal awards if the required audits have not been completed or have not been conducted in accordance with the provisions of 2 CFR Part 200, Subpart F.